magmukendi/my100daysOfCode.v.2/README.md

 I also finished working on the Palindrome Checker, it is one of the 4 projects to finish Javascript Algorithms and Data Structures Projects.
 This project check for work that are identical forward and backward after removing all the alpha-numeric characters such as comma space and symbols and converting everything into lowercase.

 **Thoughts**: I finally finished all 21 challenges about Intermediate Algorithm Scripting in the Javascript Algorithms and Data Structures from free Code Camp.
-I only have to do the 4 projects left and I will get my certificate.
+I only have to complete the 4 projects left and I will get my certificate.

 **Link to my work**:
 - [Map the Debris](https://github.com/LeGrandMAG/freeCodeCamp/blob/master/Intermediate%20Algorithm%20Scripting/mapTheDebris.js)